MapPFN: Learning Causal Perturbation Maps in Context: Experimental Setup

 \subsection{Metrics}

-We evaluate perturbation prediction by comparing the predicted post-perturbation distribution $\hat{\mathbf{Y}}^\text{int}$ to the ground-truth distribution $\Yint$ in terms of distributional similarity, moment-level accuracy and biological signal recovery.
-Distributional similarity is quantified using the entropy-regularized Wasserstein distance ($W_2$) \citep{cuturi_sinkhorn_2013} and the Maximum Mean Discrepancy (MMD) \citep{gretton_kernel_2012}.
+We evaluate model performance by comparing the predicted post-perturbation distribution $\hat{\mathbf{Y}}^\text{int}$ to the ground-truth distribution $\Yint$ in terms of distributional similarity, moment-level accuracy, perturbation discrimination and differentially expressed gene (DEG) recovery.
+Distributional similarity is quantified using the entropy-regularized Wasserstein distance ($\text{W}_2$) \citep{cuturi_sinkhorn_2013} and the maximum mean discrepancy (MMD) \citep{gretton_kernel_2012}.
 Moment-level accuracy is measured by the root mean squared error (RMSE) between the predicted and ground-truth distribution means.
-To assess whether predictions are distinguishable across perturbations, we report the transposed rank (Rank$^\top$)~\citep{wu_perturbench_2025}.

-Biological relevance is evaluated using the area under the precision-recall curve (AUPRC)~\citep{zhu_auprc_2025}.
-This metric compares differentially expressed genes (DEGs) inferred \emph{in silico} from the predicted post-perturbation distribution with those observed in the ground-truth data.
+To assess whether predictions are distinguishable across perturbations, we report the ranking-based perturbation discrimination score (PDS) \citep{wu_perturbench_2025}.
+Identifying which genes are differentially expressed is critical for understanding treatment mechanisms and planning interventions.
+We therefore evaluate DEG recovery using the area under the precision-recall curve (AUPRC) \citep{zhu_auprc_2025}, comparing DEGs from the predicted post-perturbation distribution with those observed in the ground-truth data.
 Additional details on the metrics are provided in~\autoref{sec:metrics}.

 \paragraph{Magnitude Ratio} Causal effects can occur on different scales across biological contexts, making absolute distributional distances difficult to interpret.
 In particular, a small distance does not imply a weak causal effect, nor does a large distance imply a strong one.
-To normalize for effect scale, we introduce the \emph{magnitude ratio}, which measures how much of the true intervention effect is recovered by the prediction.
+To normalize for effect scale, we introduce the \emph{magnitude ratio} (MR), which measures how much of the true intervention effect is recovered by the prediction.
 Let $d$ denote a distributional distance (e.g.\ Wasserstein distance).
-The \emph{magnitude ratio} is defined as
+The magnitude ratio is defined as

 A perfect prediction corresponds to a magnitude ratio of $1.0$ and an identity collapse ($\hat{\mathbf{Y}}^\text{int} = \Yobs$) results in a magnitude ratio of 0.0.
 The magnitude ratio is invariant to the absolute effect scale and quantifies effect size recovery but not directionality.
-We report it using the Wasserstein distance.
+Throughout, we report it using the Wasserstein distance.